DSAV-Dodeka/backend/security.md

 Now, the User is redirected to the login page on the Web App, *with a unique authorization id*.
 This page is of the Server's choosing.
 Ideally you would not use the Web App for this, but an external app.

 On the login page, they enter their user ID and password, the password is hashed.
-The Web redirects to the User to the Server *(and sends the unique authorization id)*, which validates it against the database and redirects the user to the redirect_uri, with the following as `code` query parameter, encoded as a signed JWT (with associated sub, iat, etc.):
+The Web redirects to the User to the Server *(and sends the unique authorization id)*, which validates it against the database (using OPAQUE) and redirects the user to the redirect_uri, with the following as `code` query parameter, encoded as a signed JWT (with associated sub, iat, etc.):

 ```json
 {